Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Introduction

 \section{Introduction}

-The rapid advancement of Video Large Language Models (Video-LLMs) has achieved remarkable progress in video understanding~\cite{2021vlm,zhang2025video}, particularly in video question answering~\cite{zhang2023video}, demonstrating strong potential for modeling real-world scenarios~\cite{song2025towards}.
-However, as video content moves from minutes to hours-long sequences, the limited context window of Video-LLMs poses a critical bottleneck for long-form video understanding.
+The rapid advancement of Video Large Language Models (Video-LLMs) has achieved remarkable progress in video understanding~\citep{2021vlm,zhang2025video}, particularly in video question answering~\cite{zhang2023video}, demonstrating strong potential for modeling real-world scenarios~\cite{song2025towards,zhang2025enhancing}.
+However, as video content moves from minutes to hours-long sequences, the limited context window of Video-LLMs becomes a bottleneck for long-form video understanding, making it difficult to preserve long-horizon evidence and coherent narratives.

-To bridge this gap, recent research on long-form video understanding has emphasized training-free frame sampling strategies~\cite{Liu_2025_CVPR,yu2024frame,tang2025adaptive,wang2024videotree}.
-While effective, these methods typically simplify long-video understanding as static text–image matching by selecting query-relevant keyframes, resulting in two primary limitations.
-First, methods like~\cite{wang2024videotree} process keyframes to per-frame captions in Video-LLMs, overlooking temporal dependencies essential for explicitly capturing scene transitions and contextual continuity in complex narratives.
-Second, query-driven sampling tends to yield visually redundant frames in long videos.
-Such redundancy may dilute the salient cues essential for accurate question answering, and increase computational costs while underutilizing the limited context window in Video-LLMs~\cite{mdp3}, as illustrated in Figure~\ref{fig:teaser}.